KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/book/ws2-html-structure/2structure.md

    {% hint style="working" %}
 Take a look at the spacing in the file.
 Some tags, such as `head` and `body` indent from their parent tag, `html`.
 This means they are children of the `html` tag.
 Can you match up the start and end of the `head`, `body`, and `html` tags?

 The `meta` and `title` tags are also children.
 What tag is `meta` and `title`'s parent?
 Feel free to grab a mentor to talk out the answers to these questions.
-They LOVE to help and act as soundboard!
+They LOVE to help and act as a soundboard!
    {% endhint %}

 1. Save the file.